Your pet wants you to read our newsletter. (Then give them a treat.)

 “Female dogs are easier to train than male dogs.”

 Other consistencies in the responses lead to compelling questions in their own right.
-Many of the answers expressed the belief that male dogs mature more slowly than female dogs, describing young male dogs as “goofy,” “slow to mature,” and “less focused than female dogs” in their adolescence.
+Many of the answers expressed the belief that male dogs mature more slowly than female dogs, describing young male dogs as “goofy,” “slow to mature,” and “less focused than female dogs” in their adolescenceopens in a new tab.
 This is an especially interesting observation given that in our own species, girls are known to mature faster than boys.
-I couldn’t find any veterinarians who knew if this was also true for female dogs, but it doesn’t seem unreasonable.

 Another contrast drawn between male and female dogs was that male dogs perform better in certain types of competition.
 From herding to Schutzhund to retrieving, whether we like it or not, they dominate the winner’s box.
 Based on their names, 12 of 15 winners of the last 15 years of International Sheepdog Trials were male and two were female (one could have been either).
 Since 1990, 19 dogs have won the U.S. National Open Retriever Championships.
 Sixteen were male dogs, two were female dogs, and one is still “unknown” (to me, that is; I’m sure someone knows!).
 This trend is replicable in many of the highly competitive performance sports, especially those that involve large sums of money.